Wonderful E-Bike Tours

 First you will cycle to Ristiina.
-It’s surrounded by water on three sides.
+The road is named “Culture Road of Green Gold”.
+Ristiina is surrounded by water on three sides.
 Small boat harbour is busy in summer time and the nearby walking bridge takes you to a swimming beach.
 The hills in Linnanniemi offer good views over the Lake Yövesi.
 Gränna summer café is enchanting and the buns are delicious.
 After lunch head east.
 Anttola village is situated on an isthmus with lakes on east and west sides.
 “Poiju” restaurant has nice views over the water.
 Overnight in Anttola area.